ansible-collections/ansible.utils/docs/ansible.utils.from_xml_filter.rst

 Synopsis
 --------
-- This plugin converts the xml string to native python dictionary.
+- This plugin converts the XML string to a native python dictionary.
 - Using the parameters below- ``data|ansible.utils.from_xml``